Travel Guide: Tulum with Kids

 Coba Ruins & Monkey Sanctuary

 We decided not to make a day trip to the Coba Ruins (a 45 min drive from Tulum) after a rough first day for Evelyn, but I’d definitely like to see them if we’re ever back in the area.
-There’s also a monkey sanctuary near Coba that you can visit, combining the experiences for a full day trip.
-Brittany Thiessen has my favorite, super-detailed guide for the best way to see Coba here.
+There’s also a monkey sanctuary near Coba that you can visit, combining both experiences for a full day trip.
+This super detailed guide gives more insight on the best way to visit Coba.

 Another popular day trip from Tulum is a trek to the famous pyramids of Chichen Itza.
 On your way, make a stop in the vibrant colonial town of Valladolid.
 There’s lots of fun things to do in Valladolid, so you may even want to stay the night and base yourself there for an multi-day adventure.